phdkiran/dotfiles/README.md

 # Roman’s dotfiles

-Dotfiles and scripts for tools I use every day as a programmer.
+Dotfiles and scripts I use every day as a programmer.

 ![Screenshot](screen.png)